Lemoncode/master-frontend-lemoncode/03-bundling/01-webpack/12-css-modules/README.md

 # 12 CSS Modules

 In this demo we are going to isolate different scss files using same css class names.
-We will learn how to configure it and how to deal with external css class provided by third libraries like Bootstrap.
+We will learn how to configure it and how to deal with external css classes provided by third libraries like Bootstrap.

 We will start from sample _11-react_.